Agriculture in India: Historical initiatives

-The Green Revolution's shift to new farming methods, such as irrigation and synthetic fertilizers, led to negative impacts on the environment.
+The Green Revolution's shift to new farming methods, such as irrigation and synthetic fertilizers, led to negative effects on the environment.
 The rise of commercial farms to support the Indian population, coupled with demands from other countries, resulted in mass deforestation.
 Excess water from irrigation systems collects toxic chemicals from pesticides, leading to runoff into streams that kills wildlife and pollutes freshwater sources.
 These and other effects have prompted concerns about the sustainability of non-organic farming, thereby raising awareness about the importance of adopting more sustainable organic farming practices.

 One leader of this development was Sir Albert Howard.
 He was an English botanist who helped advance organic agricultural developments through numerous publications on sustainable organic farming methods in India.
 He raised awareness about the adverse effects of non-organic farming on the environment and helped educate the Indian population about the benefits of organic farming.
 His work and contributions to the field of organic agriculture led him to be known as the founder of the organic farming movement.

 Recent initiatives

 With the recent concerns about non-organic farming practices and their possibly adverse health effects, there has been a noticeable increase in demand for organic food in India.
-As more people notice the negative impacts of non-organic farming on sustainability, it contributes to grow the organic farming movement.
+As more people notice the negative effects of non-organic farming on sustainability, it contributes to grow the organic farming movement.
 The Government of India is also playing an active role in promoting organic agriculture, as its various initiatives, like Paramparagat Krishi Vikas Yojana and zero-budget natural farming, are making organic farming more accessible and sustainable.
 Most initiatives now focus on how organic agriculture can lead to improvements in the country's sustainability.

-Paramparagat Krishi Vikas Yojana (PKVY) was launched in 2015 by the Narendra Modi regime to promote organic farming, under which farmers form organic farming clusters of 50 or more farmers with a minimum total area of 50 acres to share organic methods using traditional sustainable methods, costs, and marketing, etc. It initially aimed to have 10,000 clusters by 2018 with at least 500,000 acres under organic farming.
-I also aimed for the government to cover certification costs whjile promoting the use of traditional resources in organic farming.
-Government provides INR 20,000 per acre benefit over three years.
+Paramparagat Krishi Vikas Yojana (PKVY) was launched in 2015 by the Narendra Modi regime to promote organic farming, under which farmers form organic farming clusters of 50 or more farmers with a minimum total area of 50 acre to share organic methods using traditional sustainable methods, costs, and marketing, etc. It initially aimed to have 10,000 clusters by 2018 with at least 500,000 acre under organic farming.
+It also aimed for the government to cover certification costs while promoting the use of traditional resources in organic farming.
+The government provides 20,000 $/acre or To USD 20000 benefit over three years.

 Other techniques of organic farming like zero budget natural farming (ZBNF) have been implemented by many small-scale farmers in Wayanad, Kerala.
 In this process they implement more natural and ecological methods of farming that decrease or completely cease use of pesticides and damaging chemicals.
-This allievates damage caused by chemical overuse and mono cropping which is depleting the formerly fertile forest-land in the area.
+This alleviates damage caused by chemical overuse and mono cropping which is depleting the formerly fertile forest-land in the area.